ADC Part II OSCE Interactive Roleplay

 How does the AI patient behave?

 It acts like a standardised patient.
-It answers what you ask, does not volunteer all information, and gives feedback only after the session.
+It answers what you ask, does not volunteer all information, may show anxiety or concern, and gives feedback only after the session.

 When will I get access?